Qatari Sheikh confirms bid to purchase Manchester United

 Ineos are expected to be the other confirmed bid for the Old Trafford club

-Sheikh Jassim Bin Hamad Al Thani has confirmed a bid for Manchester United, releasing a statement to say he intends to purchase the entirety of the Old Trafford club and restore the Red Devils to “former glories both on and off the pitch”.
+A Qatar-based bid was confirmed for Manchester United on Friday, just hours before the deadline for offers.
+Sheikh Jassim Bin Hamad Al Thani released a statement to say he intends to purchase the entirety of the Old Trafford club and restore the Red Devils to “former glories both on and off the pitch”.

-Friday evening was the deadline for bids to be confirmed for the Premier League side, after the Glazer family announced in November that they were considering the sale of the club as one option for the future.

-He further claims that there will be no debt placed upon the club in the purchase and that the intention will be to invest in both men’s and women’s teams “with a particular focus on youth development”, along with “significantly” upgrading the club’s stadium.
+He says that there will be no debt placed upon the club in the purchase and that the intention will be to invest in both the men’s and women’s teams “with a particular focus on youth development”, along with “significantly” upgrading the club’s stadium.

 Aside from a bid from Qatar, the only other confirmed offer forthcoming is that of Ineos owner Sir Jim Ratcliffe, who has already issued a statement saying they had “formally put ourselves in the process”.